Governor Generals of India

 In the absence of him, C. Rajagopalachari served as Acting Governor-General of India from 10 until 24 November 1947.

-Impressed with his abilities, Mountbatten made Rajagopalachari his second choice to succeed him after Vallabhbhai Patel, when he was to leave India in June 1948.
+Mountbatten was impressed with his abilities and made Rajagopalachari his second choice to succeed him after Vallabhbhai Patel, when he was to leave India in June 1948.

 C Rajagopalachari served as Governor-General of India from June 1948 until 26 January 1950.